YilunWUzzZZZ/CSE509Project/README.md

 [Important] Put all your headers used and all the declaration of helper functions in helpers.h

-gcc ptrace_output.cpp helpers.cpp -o sandbox
+gcc ptrace_output.cpp seccomp_output.cpp helpers.cpp -o sandbox

-# RUN
+# Run
 ./sandbox [app]

 # TODO